maxim-saplin/llm_chess/README.md

 ```

 - Gemini-1.5-flash-001 alaways wrapped answers in JSON code blocks (while not asked)
+- lama-3.1-nemotron-70b-instruct-hf 4 bit was too verbose failing to make any actions

 #### Example of a Model (gemini-1.5-pro-preview-0409) Failing to Pick a Valid Move